brandonau24/cesium-materials-manager/README.md

 My biggest mistake was probably spending an hour on the webpack configuration.

 ## How to run
+1. In one terminal, go into the api directory and install dependencies for the api server with `yarn install` or `npm install`
+2. Once the above finishes, change to the root of the project and install dependencies for the web app.
-1. In one terminal, go into the api directory and run `node api.js`.
-This will start the mock API server.
+3. In one terminal, go into the api directory and run `node api.js`.
-2. At the root of this project, start the webpack development server with `yarn dev` in another terminal instance.
+4. At the root of this project, start the webpack development server with `yarn dev` in another terminal instance.

 ## Outstanding Questions
 * As a geospatial platform, I'm sure Cesium has dealt with requests from all over the world.
 Does that mean for the purpose of this exercise that USD currency is not the only currency to support?